Crackvignoule/NetworkClock/README.md

 echo "%Y-%m-%d %H:%M:%S" | nc <server-ip> 12345
 ```

-You can refer to the [strftime.org](https://strftime.org/) website.
+You can refer to [strftime.org](https://strftime.org/) or [https://strftime.org](https://www.strfti.me/).
 It provides a comprehensive list of formatting options that you can use to customize the time output according to your needs.